2021 rank: 29

 Your Itinerary

 That doesn’t mean you can’t find history here.
-Lechuga’s Italian Restaurant has been around since 1961, and My Brother’s Bar (add a burger to your beer order) is the city’s oldest bar—it’s been operating since 1873.
+Two Italian eateries—Lechuga’s Italian Restaurant and Gaetano’s—have been around since the mid-1900s.
+And My Brother’s Bar (add a burger to your booze order) is the city’s oldest: It’s been operating since 1873.

-Imbibers can stroll almost anywhere in the ’hood and find plenty of venues to enjoy craft brews (Denver Beer Co.) or craft cocktails (Lady Jane, Room for Milly) or locally made spirits (Mythology Distillery, the Family Jones Spirit House) or coffee (Queensberry Coffee, Pinwheel Coffee).
+Imbibers can stroll almost anywhere in the ’hood and find plenty of venues to enjoy beer (Zuni Street Brewing Company, Recess Beer Garden) or craft cocktails (the High Lonesome, Room for Milly) or locally made spirits (Mythology Distillery, the Family Jones Spirit House) or coffee (Middle State Coffee, Pinwheel Coffee).

 Catch a Show

-The small but mighty Navajo Street Art District is no more as creative venues have been priced out of the trendy area.
-But the Bug Theatre—built in 1912 as a movie house—is still standing as a community gathering spot for oft-humorous theatrical performances, among other creative endeavors.
+The small-but-mighty Navajo Street Art District is no more, as creative venues have been priced out of the trendy area.
+But the Bug Theatre—built in 1912 as a movie house—is still standing as a community gathering spot for oft-humorous theatrical performances.

-In other exciting news: In April 2022, the Museum of Contemporary Art Denver took over the historic Holiday Theater as a secondary location that will host a variety of community-focused events.
+A more recent development: In 2022, the Museum of Contemporary Art Denver reanimated the almost-100-year-old Holiday Theater as a hub of creative expression.

 History Lesson